U.S. Congress reaches deal on COVID-19 aid package, plans votes for Monday | Health

 The Democratic-led House of Representatives will likely vote on the package on Monday, with the Republican-controlled Senate to follow, according to House Democratic leader Steny Hoyer.
 Congress aims to include the coronavirus aid package in a $1.4 trillion spending bill funding government programs through September 2021.

-But government funding is due to expire at midnight Sunday (0500 GMT Monday).
+That funding was due to expire at midnight Sunday (0500 GMT Monday).
 The House and the Senate both voted to extend funding through Monday, buying more time to pass the coronavirus package and the larger government spending bill.
-Trump must sign it into law to avoid disruption.
+Trump signed the extension into law.
 STICKING POINTS OMITTED

 The relief bill leaves out two of the most contentious elements in the negotiations: legal protections for businesses from coronavirus lawsuits, which had been sought by Republicans, and the substantial aid for state and local governments advocated by Democrats.
 But the package helps state and local governments indirectly by providing billions for schools, coronavirus testing and other expenses, Schumer said.